hkinke/little/ReadMe.md

 # Little

-This very simplified very of Tetris
+This is very simplified very of Tetris

 ![Screen Shot](images/little.jpg)